 And ideally, during the course of your evening, you want to maintain as much casual touching as possible.

 In terms of more intense foreplay, how long should you be spending?
 That depends on you and your partner.
 No woman is the same.
 Actually, no encounter is the same.
-Sometimes fast is fine, sometimes slow is better, even with the same woman.

 I know that’s not exactly a definitive answer, but putting a time limit on these things is tough.
 If you want a basic rule: keep going until either she’s obviously lubricated and turned on, or until she asks for more.